Merdin/filament-flux-pro-plugin/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/merdin/filament-flux-pro-plugin.svg?style=flat-square)](https://packagist.org/packages/merdin/filament-flux-pro-plugin)

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.
+This project is in `Alpha` state.

 ## Installation

+You need a [FluxUI Pro license](https://fluxui.dev/pricing) to use this project.
+I am also working on a plugin for the free components.

 You can install the package via composer: